 Payroll Service Bureau charges a yearly fee for handling the payroll for all Virginia State Police personnel.
 They also maintain each employee's payroll file.
-After multiple attempts we were unable to get in contact with someone in order to get the UEI number.

 Checkpoint Software Technologies is the the software used for encryption on the troopers MDT devices, which is required by FMCSA.
 It is renewed annually.